DOGE28/Zerto-Upgrade-Tutorial/README.md

 ![alt text](image-8.png)

 The ZVM will then begin the upgrade process.
-I will unauthenticate you from the management console multiple times.
-You can simply log back in to watch the progress of the upgrade.
+It will log you out from the management console multiple times, log back in to watch the progress of the upgrade.

 Once the upgrade is finished, you will want to double check that your VRAs have all been updated or are currently updating.
 If they aren't, please start that process manually.